Shreyansh-100/IEEE_test/ReadMe.md

 # WELCOME
 ### Purpose of this Repository
 ---
-**This is a repository associated with IEEE activities and projects related to IEEE .
+1. **This is a repository associated with IEEE activities and projects related to IEEE .
 As of now this serves as a test repository**

+2. **For testing purposes there is a basic ML model alongside its dataset present in the repository.**

+## NOTE:
+✅ Task Complete - Archived Repo

+This repository contains just the deliverables for a completed task/submission.

+- 📌 Not maintained
+- 📁 Archived for reference

 **About IEEE**
 ---